Which one comes out on top?

 Gender is a fundamental part of human identity; yet, many Muslims have no clear, unequivocal guideline of what they are supposed to do as members of their own gender – a fact that really speaks to the failure of our scholarly leadership here in the West.
 The reality is that Islam, from the words of Allah and His Messenger themselves, have very strong things to say about the normative roles and responsibilities of each gender.
 As Muslims, we are beholden to these words if we truly believe in their divine origin.
 But for those of us who remain ignorant of them, we risk adopting the worldview of our secular elites in an attempt to over-correct the injustices we see in our parents’ generation.
 The result is a new population of individuals carrying within them the burden of cognitive dissonance, a hidden source of pain that can dangerously lead down the path of abandoning faith altogether.
 We either doubt God, or more virtuously, we doubt ourselves.
 Inshaa’ Allah, this article will be an aide to that goal.
 By describing the ideological foundations of feminism and comparing them to Islam’s own gender theory, I hope to nurture the doubt in people’s hearts toward their acceptance of the established secular liberal narrative.

-1. Understanding the Feminist Project
+1. Birth of the Feminist Project

 And when it is said to them, “Do not cause corruption on the earth,” they say, “We are but reformers.”